local_atmPaying Taxes Methodology

-- Is 100% domestically owned and has 5 owners, all of whom are natural persons.
+- Is 100% domestically owned and has five owners, all of whom are natural persons.

 - Performs general industrial or commercial activities.
 Specifically, it produces ceramic flowerpots and sells them at retail.
 It does not participate in foreign trade (no import or export) and does not handle products subject to a special tax regime, for example, liquor or tobacco.

-- At the beginning of 2011, owns 2 plots of land, 1 building, machinery, office equipment, computers and 1 truck and leases 1 truck.
+- At the beginning of 2016, owns two plots of land, one building, machinery, office equipment, computers and one truck and leases one truck.

 - Does not qualify for investment incentives or any benefits apart from those related to the age or size of the company.

 - Has 60 employees—4 managers, 8 assistants and 48 workers.
 All are nationals, and one manager is also an owner.
 The company pays for additional medical insurance for employees (not mandated by any law) as an additional benefit.
 In addition, in some economies reimbursable business travel and client entertainment expenses are considered fringe benefits.
 When applicable, it is assumed that the company pays the fringe benefit tax on this expense or that the benefit becomes taxable income for the employee.
 The case study assumes no additional salary additions for meals, transportation, education or others.
 Therefore, even when such benefits are frequent, they are not added to or removed from the taxable gross salaries to arrive at the labor tax or contribution calculation.